 - Do not save or freeze expressed breast milk during a yeast infection

-- Sterilize all items that come into contact with baby’s mouth e.g. Toys, pacifiers, bottle nipples; wash in hot soapy water, rinse well and then boil in water for a least 2 minutes.
-Let items air dry.
+- Thoroughly clean all items that come into contact with baby’s mouth e.g. Toys, pacifiers, bottle nipples; wash in hot soapy water, rinse well with clear water and allow to air dry on a clean towel

 - If you get yeast infections often, your sexual partner should be treated as well